Streaming Services and VPNs: Where’s My Student Discount?

 Of all the great deals on this list, Amazon’s offering is undoubtedly one of the best when you add up all the savings over the course of a year.

-Not only will you get major savings on the per month plan, but students who sign up for Amazon Student through the company’s page will also get a whopping six month free trial to see if you even like the product in the first place.
-This means that if you went with the monthly plan after the six month trial ran up, as a student you would only pay $38.94 for an entire year of service!
+Not only will you get major savings on the monthly plan, but those who sign up for Amazon Student through the company’s page will also get a whopping six month free trial to see if you even like the product in the first place.
+This means that if you went with the monthly plan after the six month trial ended, you would only pay $38.94 for an entire year of service!

-When you consider that you also get all the benefits that come with an Amazon Prime subscription like free shipping and access to the Prime Now same-day delivery service, it’s clear that Amazon offers one of the best deals in the business for college students around the world.
+When you consider that you also get all the benefits that come with an Amazon Prime subscription like free shipping and access to the Prime Now same-day delivery service, it’s clear that Amazon offers one of the best deals for college students.

-Although HBONow used to offer a student discount which brought the monthly subscription price of the service down to $9.99 per month (from the standard $14.99/month), the company has stated that it will no longer allow new students to sign up for discounts on the service using their .edu emails going forward.
-HBO hasn’t elaborated on why they ceased offering the program, but if you already have the discount applied to your account because you signed up while it was still available, then you can keep that price as long as you continue to pay the bill on time and never let the subscription lapse.
+Although HBONow used to offer a student discount which brought the monthly subscription price of the service down to $9.99 per month (from the standard $14.99/month), the company has stated that it will no longer allow new students to sign up for discounts on the service using their .edu emails.
+HBO hasn’t elaborated on why they ceased offering the program, but if you already have the discount applied to your account, you can keep that price as long as you continue to pay the bill on time and don’t let the subscription lapse.

 Apple music offers a 50% discount to any students who sign up through their school-issued email address, bringing the monthly cost of $9.99 per month down to just $4.99.

-Now that you’re signed up for all your favorite streaming services with your student discount, it’s time to add a VPN into the mix.
-It was pretty difficult to find a good number of VPNs that even offer a student discount in the first place, and to be honest the ones we did find weren’t anywhere near as impressive as the kind of money you would save on something like the Spotify/Hulu combo.
+Now that you’re signed up for your favorite streaming services with your student discount, it’s time to add a VPN into the mix.
+It was fairly difficult to find a good number of VPNs that offer a student discount, and to be honest the ones we did find weren’t anywhere near as impressive as the kind of money you would save on something like the Spotify/Hulu combo.
 Then again, there’s barely any services out there that can match that sort of value so I guess the VPNs can be forgiven a bit on this front.

-Regardless, here’s a list of the VPN student discounts we found along with how much you can expect to save on each service and what they’ll set you back if you sign up for a monthly or annual plan.
+Regardless, here’s a list of VPN student discounts we found along with how much you can expect to save on each service.

 According to a relatively old blog post that surfaced back in 2013, supposedly both students and teachers can get a full year of free access to the Hotspot Shield VPN service as long as they sign up for an account using their .edu email address.

-We were unable to verify the veracity of these claims or whether or not the program is still in action (since we don’t have a .edu address to sign up with), but there hasn’t been any news of the plan ending either.
+We were unable to verify the veracity of these claims or whether or not the program is still active (since we don’t have a .edu address to sign up with), but there hasn’t been any news of the plan ending.
 So the only way to find out is to head on over to Hotspot Shield’s subscription page and see for yourself!

-SlickVPN was another VPN company that was suspiciously vague as to what the actual discounts you would get as a student look like, because the only way to actually see how much you save is to go through the checkout process and register with a .edu address along the way.
+SlickVPN is another VPN company that was suspiciously vague as to what the actual discounts you would get as a student are, because the only way to actually see how much you save is to go through the checkout process and register with a .edu address along the way.

-That said the company does still offer some kind of discount, so head on over the signup page to see how much you can save today!
+That being said, the company does still offer some kind of discount, so head on over the signup page to see how much you can save today!

 When setting out to research this article, I assumed there would be a lot more discounts available to students on VPN plans than there actually were.
-Given how keen the industry is to constantly be refreshing their discounts, it was surprising to see that so few actually recognized the struggle that students go through when it comes to their monthly bills.
-Plus, any discounts we did find were minimal at best.
+Given how keen the industry is to constantly refresh their discounts, it was surprising to see that so few actually recognized the struggle that students go through when it comes to their monthly bills.
+The discounts we did find were minimal at best.

-That said, streaming services like Spotify and Hulu definitely seem to understand that students need to keep their budgets as tight as possible, and the Spotify/Hulu Student combo plan is definitely one of the best in the business when it comes to streaming music and TV shows online.
+That said, streaming services like Spotify and Hulu definitely seem to understand that students need to keep their budgets as tight as possible, and the Spotify/Hulu Student combo plan is definitely one of the best around when it comes to streaming music and TV shows online.